Hart's Turkey Farm

-Hart's Turkey Farm is a restaurant in Meredith, New Hampshire in the United States.
-The restaurant, which opened in 1954, has a large menu showcasing turkey dishes.
+Hart's Turkey Farm is a restaurant in Meredith, New Hampshire, United States.
+The restaurant opened in 1954 and has a large menu showcasing turkey dishes.

 History

 In 1946, brothers Larry and Russ Hart, and wives Helen and Gerda, moved to the Lakes Region of New Hampshire from the New Jersey suburbs.
-The Hart family vacationed in the Lakes Region since the 1920s.
+The Hart family had vacationed in the Lakes Region since the 1920s.
 They started a farm.
 They sold produce and meat out of a truck, including chicken, turkey, fruit and vegetables.

-By 1953, the Hart family started only raising turkeys.
+By 1953, the Hart family started raising only turkeys.
 In 1954, they opened a small restaurant that seated twelve in Meredith, New Hampshire.
 The restaurant served turkey sandwiches and dinners with Hart's Turkey Farm turkey.
-Larry died in 1960 and Russ became the sole owner of the farm and restaurant.
-By 1965, Russ Hart quit farming to expand and operate the restaurant full time.
+Larry died in 1960, and Russ became the sole owner of the farm and restaurant.
+By 1965, Russ Hart quit farming to expand and operate the restaurant full-time.
 He decided to source turkeys from other farms using strict standards.

-Lynn, Dale, Russell T., and Glenn Hart - the children of Russ and Helen - purchased the restaurant in 1986.
+Lynn, Dale, Russell T., and Glenn Hart—the children of Russ and Helen—purchased the restaurant in 1986.
 Today, the restaurant Hart family member Sam Wiley.

-The restaurant opened a second location in Manchester, New Hampshire in 2008.
-The second location was temporarily closed for renovations as of 2011.
+The restaurant opened a second location in Manchester, New Hampshire, in 2008.
+The second location was temporarily closed for renovations in 2011.
 Mitt Romney visited the Meredith location during the 2012 presidential election.
-As of 2021, the second location is permanently closed.
+As of 2021, the second location was permanently closed.
 In 2014, Hart's hosted a tourism industry open house for its 60th anniversary.
 Over 600 people attended.
 In 2018, a tanker truck rolled over in front of the restaurant, causing minor damage to the building.

 During the summer, the restaurant has 230 employees.
 Due to the economic impact of the COVID-19 pandemic, the restaurant was approximately 100 employees short in 2021.
-To support workers, Willey owns two apartment buildings and provides employees reduced rent.
+Willey owns two apartment buildings to support workers and provides reduced rent to employees.

 Hart's sponsors an annual Thanksgiving dinner providing complimentary meals for families and individuals in need or celebrating the holiday alone.
 They also operate a catering company.
 Katharine Hepburn and Caroline Kennedy have dined at the original Hart's Turkey Farm.

 Restaurant design and style

 Hart's Turkey Farm is a large white building surrounded by parking lots.
 The entrance has a gift shop.
 In 2011, ABC News' Larry Olmstead described the restaurant as having "a bit of a truck stop feel" and a "practical New England feel."
-The restaurant is broken up into multiple dining rooms, which, combined, can seat over 500 individuals.
-The rooms have wood paneled walls and each room has a collection of plates and dishes with turkey motif on display.
+The restaurant is divided into multiple dining rooms, which can seat over 500 individuals combined.
+The rooms have wood-paneled walls, and each room has a collection of plates and dishes with turkey motifs on display.
 There are over 1,000 platters in the collection, which was started by Mae Hart.
 The restaurant also includes a bar and bakery.